ICIJ/murmur/docs/getting-started/installation-guide/doc.md

 ### Individual components

-An alternative to install all component with a pluggin is to import only a specific component.
+An alternative to installing all components with a pluggin is to import only a specific component.

 ```js
 import { EmbedForm } from 'icij-vue-collection'